wnielson/omplex/README.md

 2. No channel support (haven't tested)
 3. No support for the web-based remote at plex.tv/web
 4. Only videos are supported (no picture or music support)
-5. No subtitle support
-6. No audio stream selection

 All of these things are on the TODO list.